16 Examples of Effective Employee Incentive Programs

 Help retain top talent and loyal employees

-According to the latest reports, the current average turnover is around 57.3%.
-In other words, for every 10 people that you hire in your company, around four of them will stick around in a given period.
+Turnover continues to be one of HR’s most persistent challenges, with current reports estimate average turnover at 57.3%Opens in a new tab.
+In other words, for every 10 people that you hire, only about four may stay in a given period.

 Boost employee morale and motivation